jonathanstowe/CheckSocket/README.md

 # CheckSocket

-A very simple Perl 6 function to test if a TCP socket is listening on a given address.
+A very simple Raku function to test if a TCP socket is listening on a given address.

 ## Description